uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/design.md

 Of course, if the browser stops working or new buttons appear suddenly you know that something has changed.

 We can have the same "layered" approach inside a single program.
-For example, websites are often designed as so-called *three-tier* systems with three layers: a database layer, a logic layer and a presentation layer.
+For example, websites are often designed as so-called *three-tier* systems with three layers: a data layer, a logic layer and a presentation layer.
-The database layer usually consists of a database with the data that the website needs.
+The data layer usually consists of a database with the data that the website needs.
 For example, Facebook has a huge database where it keeps information about its users.
 For each user, it stores information about who their friends are, what they have posted on their wall, what photos they have added, and so on.
 The logic layer processes the data that it gets from the database.